CloudBindle/bindle/tester/docs/test_framework_jenkins.md

      # run the playbook
      ansible-playbook -i jenkins_seqware_inventory site.yml

-#### Step 3 - Verify all the dependencies are installed on your bindle slave
+#### Step 3 - Verify all the dependencies are installed on your jenkins slave
 Next, we need you to ssh into the bindle slave you created and make sure all the dependencies are installed correctly.
 We need to verfiy that all vagrant is installed properly and is the correct version used by Bindle(1.6.3).
 Then, we need to make sure all the vagrant cloud plugins used by Bindle Tester are installed properly(vagrant-aws and vagrant-openstack-plugin).
 We also need to make sure all the dependencies for Bindle and Bindle Tester are installed.

      # verify all the vagrant components are installed